 In recent decades, scientists have gathered much observational evidence for the existence of black holes.
 As the name suggests, we cannot see black holes themselves, but we can observe the effect a black hole has on its environment.
 As black holes devour the matter around them, this material forms an accretion disk, which radiates primarily in the X-ray band of the electromagnetic spectrum.

 Furthermore, when black holes occur in multiple star systems, we can witness their gravitational effects on the visible companion stars.
-In fact, the first true black hole candidate, Cygnus X-1, was discovered because of its strong X-ray emission and its gravitational effect on a tightly orbiting massive star.
+In fact, the first true black hole candidate, Cygnus X-1, discovered during a 1964 balloon flight due to its strong X-ray emission, was later recognized as a black hole because of its gravitational effect on a tightly orbiting massive star.
 Similarly, the supermassive black hole in the center of the Milky Way, Sagittarius A*, was confirmed by astronomers monitoring the orbit of star S0-2 (abbreviated S2) over its 15 ½ year period.